J4zzing/Respec/README.md

 ### ARGUMENTS
 [attribute name] - Use the names in the ouput of `respec.show_all_attributes` to refer attributes, case insensetive.

 [skill name] - Use the names in the ouput of `respec.show_all_skills` to refer skills, case insensetive.

 [hero name] - Optional.
 If omitted, commands applies to the player by default.
 Use the names in the output of `respec.heroes` to refer heroes, specify name with underscores or spaces.
 Only heroes of player clan/family is acceptable.
+Dead heroes and children are fobidden since you can not use the in-game UI to spec them.
 Note: Seems like non-english characters in Console can not display correctlly.
 If you are using a non-english language, use \"localization.change_language english\" then repec.You can also use the in-game option to change language, after you make changes, use the in-game option to change it back.

 ### EXAMPLES